LLNL/axom/src/axom/sina/doxygen_mainpage.md

 Sina {#sinatop}
 =========

-[Sina](@ref axom::sina) provides an easy way to collect data directly within codes and output them to a common file format designed.
+[Sina](@ref axom::sina) provides an easy way to collect data directly within codes and output them to a common file format.
 This is accomplished in an object oriented manner through the following classes:

 - [Curve](@ref axom::sina::Curve): represents a 1D curve
 - [CurveSet](@ref axom::sina::CurveSet): represents an entry in a record's "curve_set"